VisualFP/docs/SA/design_concept/mgmt_summary.typ

 the program they want to write.

 However, almost all visual tools for teaching programming are made for the imperative programming paradigm.
-Visual tools exist for functional programming but lack visual aesthetics or hide essential concepts required to understand functional programming.
+Visual tools exist for functional programming, but either lack a good user experience or hide essential concepts required to understand functional programming.

 == Objective